Bachelor of Arts in German Language and Cultural Studies

 - the Philadelphia German-American Committee.

-Graduates of the German Language and Cultural Studies Major program are prepared to communicate effectively in German and English, function well in cross-cultural contexts, and contribute to solving current global challenges.
+Graduates of the German Language and Cultural Studies BA degree program are prepared to communicate effectively in German and English, function well in cross-cultural contexts, and contribute to solving current global challenges.
+Interested students may also choose to pursue the Bachelor of Arts in Interdisciplinary German Studies.

 Classes & Curriculum